jawsper/authenticator/README.md

 Authenticator
 =============

-Forked off 'authenticator' by IEF, which was forked off 'twostep' by pokey9000, this is Authenticator for Pebble, with patches from rigel314
+Forked off 'authenticator' by IEF, which was forked off 'twostep' by pokey9000, this is Authenticator for Pebble, with patches from rigel314, updated to PebbleSDK-2.0 by Didier Arenzana.

 generating multiple Time-based One-Time Passwords, much like Google Authenticator.